 Form Editor - Filtering

-The data shown in the form can be filtered in two different ways:
+The data displayed in a Valentina Form can be filtered in two different ways:

 The simplest way to filter data by one or multiple columns is to use the database controls in the filter mode.

 The following controls can be switched to the filter mode:

 All of them are bound to the specific fields, therefore, the filter is applied to these fields.